gangdong/gangdong.github.io/_posts/2019-07-26-Android-custom-view.markdown

 date:   2019-07-26 23:45:19 +0800
 categories: Android
 ---
-Today I met a error when I was trying to customize the android.widget.Button Class. <br>The error information is
+Today I met a error when I was trying to customize the android.widget.Button Class.:confused: <br>The error information is
 ```android
 "This custom view should extend android.support.v7.widget.AppCompatButton instead."
 ```